papaponmx/simple-unit-converter/README.md

 * There is an app, but I don't want to see commercials, neither use 25 MB for such a simple app space on my device, nor want to see commercials.
 * Just Google it, I could but that means turning on the mobile data.
 That seems trivial, but I start to get notifications from social apps.
 The problem is that they induce me train for more time than I should, and make me more prone to injuries due to bad form.
 * There is a website for that.
 Kind of, but they are not fully responsive not PWAs.
+* Create a PWA connected to the cloud in order to track your own trainings.
+I didn't think of that at the time 🤔

 ### The solution 🤓